Academic Standing Policy

 - Students who are suspended at the end of spring semester must sit out the summer and fall and may apply to return in the following spring semester.

-Undergraduate students who are readmitted to the University following an academic suspension will be placed on academic probation and required to participate in Success Coaching with Academic Success.
+Undergraduate students who are readmitted to the University following an academic suspension will be placed on academic probation.

 A student who is on academic probation may not participate in activities which represent the student body or the college in public or official capacities, including debates, dramatic or musical performances, or other similar public appearances; intercollegiate athletics; student publications, elective or appointive positions in campus government, or other leadership positions on campus; managing athletic teams, cheerleading, or similar activities.